itm4n/PrivescCheck/README.md

-Invoke-SamBackupFilesCheck - Checks common locations for the SAM/SYSTEM backup files Invoke-UnattendFilesCheck - Enumerates Unattend files and extracts credentials Invoke-WinlogonCheck - Checks credentials stored in the Winlogon registry key Invoke-CredentialFilesCheck - List the Credential files that are stored in the current user AppData folders Invoke-CredentialManagerCheck - Enumerates credentials saved in the Credential Manager
+Invoke-SamBackupFilesCheck - Checks common locations for the SAM/SYSTEM backup files Invoke-UnattendFilesCheck - Enumerates Unattend files and extracts credentials Invoke-WinlogonCheck - Checks credentials stored in the Winlogon registry key Invoke-CredentialFilesCheck - Lists the Credential files that are stored in the current user AppData folders Invoke-CredentialManagerCheck - Enumerates credentials saved in the Credential Manager Invoke-GPPPasswordCheck - Lists Group Policy Preferences (GPP) containing a non-empty "cpassword" field
 ```

 ### Registry